Ermita de San Pelayo y San Isidoro: Confiscation and move to Madrid

-In the 19th century the church belonged to the Asociación de Labradores (Association of Farm workers); it must be then when changed its patronage to Saint Isidore.
-Around 1854 the building was badly damaged and the City Council ordered to the Association its demolition.
-At the same time, the Association offered the temple to the City Council but was not accepted, so they prepared to carry out the required work of demolition.
-But passed a years without doing anything until in 1876 the State applied the law of Confiscation, demolishing in 1877 to sell the remains of the demolition to individuals.
-That was how a neighbor of Ávila bought most of the stones; Emiliano Rotondo Nicolau -engineer and businessman with interests of archaeologist, resident in Madrid- bought the rest of the ashlars and architectural elements.
-After a failed attempt of sell to the City Hall of San Sebastian, Rotondo Nicolau could sell the ruins to the Real Academia de la Historia in 1893 for 18.000 pesetas.
-The new location of the church was in the gardens of the Museo Arqueológico and its fate would, besides of show it as relic of the Romanesque, use as a chapel where is to give Mass with the Mozarabic Rite every Sunday.
+In the 19th century, the church was under the ownership of the Asociación de Labradores (Association of Farm workers), during which it transitioned its patronage to Saint Isidore.
+Around 1854, the edifice suffered significant damage, prompting the City Council to mandate the Association to demolish it.
+The Association offered the temple to the City Council, but the offer was declined.
+Preparations were made to initiate the necessary demolition work.
+However, years passed without any action being taken until 1876, when the State enforced the law of Confiscation.
+This led to the demolition of the church in 1877, with the remnants of the structure being sold to private individuals.
+This allowed a neighbor of Ávila to buy most of the stones.
+Emiliano Rotondo Nicolau, engineer and businessman with an interest in archaeology and resident of Madrid, purchased the remaining ashlars and architectural elements.
+After a failed attempt of sell to the City Hall of San Sebastian, Rotondo Nicolau sold the ruins to the Real Academia de la Historia in 1893 for 18.000 pesetas.
+The new location of the church was within the gardens of the Museo Arqueológico.
+Its purpose extended beyond being a relic of the Romanesque era; it was designated for use as a chapel where Mass would be conducted every Sunday following the Mozarabic Rite.

-But all just was a project until Cánovas del Castillo in 1897 it interested in the monument and the museum it ceded to City Hall of Madrid ordering its transfer to the Buen Retiro Park under the supervision and project of the architect Ricardo Velázquez Bosco.
-The location, next to the intersection of O 'Donnell with Menéndez Pelayo, very close to the Montaña Artificial, is pleasant, surrounded by greenery and centenary trees and could have been a ruins to the romantic taste, but the building suffered another forgotten and abandoned.
-Finally at the beginning of 21st century City Council of Madrid sent to tidy the place recovering stones, capitals, shafts, cornices, etc. that were scattered in the environment.
+However, this plan remained merely a project until 1897 when Cánovas del Castillo took an interest in the monument and the museum.
+He then transferred ownership to the City Hall of Madrid, directing the relocation of the church to Buen Retiro Park under the supervision and design of the architect Ricardo Velázquez Bosco.
+The chosen location, near the intersection of O'Donnell and Menéndez Pelayo, in close proximity to the Montaña Artificial, offered a setting surrounded by ancient trees.
+While it could have been left in a state of ruin, the building fell into further neglect and obscurity.
+It wasn't until the early 21st century that the City Council of Madrid took action to restore the site, reclaiming scattered stones, capitals, shafts, cornices, and other architectural elements to revive its historical significance.